armbian/documentation/docs/Process_Release-Model.md

 ## 2. Release Candidate Branch Management

-- For code freeze -- create a RC branch in the format `(vYY.MM-rcX)`  ex: `v20.02-rc1`
+- For code freeze -- create a RC branch as `version-rc` ex: `v20.02.0-rc`
 - If Possible, create Jira tickets for major changes in github that were not tracked in Jira
 - Begin Testing Process.
-See [Release Testing](#Release_Teting)
+See [Release Testing](#Release_Testing)
 - Do not modify branch directy.
 Only accept PRs
 - Only accept PRs for Bugfixes.
 No features
 - Update master branch version to the NEXT release version with `-trunk`  ex.
-If RC is v20.02.0-rc1 Master bacomes v20.05.0-trunk
+If RC is v20.02.0-rc Master bacomes v20.05.0-trunk
-- FIXME ?
-Coordinate with Igor or other Admins generate test build from branch ?
+- CI Testing should pass on PR
+- Test images should automatically be built via Igor's script
 - Repeat build, test, and bugfix process until release is stable
 - Cherry-pick bugfixes back into master
 - Create Final Release branch from RC